Idaho Legislature

-The Idaho Legislature consists of the upper Idaho Senate and the lower Idaho House of Representatives.
-Idaho is divided into 35 legislative districts, which each elect one senator and two representatives.
-There are no term limits for either chamber.
+The Idaho Legislature is the legislative branch of the government of the U.S. state of Idaho and is bicameral, consisting of the upper chamber of the Idaho Senate and the lower chamber of the Idaho House of Representatives.
+The state of Idaho is divided into 35 legislative districts, which each elect one state senator and two representatives.
+There are no term limits for reelection of members of either chamber.
+Both chambers of the Legislature convene at the Idaho State Capitol in Boise.

-The crossing of upper and lower house districts into a single constituency is found in seven U.S. state legislatures: Idaho, Arizona, Maryland, New Jersey, North Dakota, South Dakota, and Washington.
-Based on 2010 census data, each legislative district in the state of Idaho had approximately 44,788 residents.
+The crossing of upper and lower chamber of their districts into a single representing constituency is found in only seven of the fifty U.S. state legislatures, these are: Idaho, Arizona, Maryland, New Jersey, North Dakota, South Dakota, and Washington.
+Based on 2010 United States Decennial Census data, each legislative district in the state of Idaho had approximately 44,788 residents.
+Based on subsequent 2020 U.S. Decennial Census data, each legislative district had an ideal population of approximately 52,546 people.

 History

 The first Idaho legislature convened in December 1890.

 Elections and composition

 Members of the Idaho Legislature were originally elected by county, but in recent times districts apportioned by population have replaced representation by county.

 Today members of the Idaho Legislature are elected from 35 districts throughout the state.
 Some districts include several counties, while others are located entirely within a single county.
 Ada County, the state's largest by population, currently has nine legislative districts within its boundaries (as of the 2010 redistricting, Ada County has Legislative Districts 14, 15, 16 17, 18, 19, 20, 21 and 22.)

 All 105 members are elected simultaneously every two years on the same day as the federal election day in early November.